 But when I tried to get help because I was so sad and hurt by this behavior, my relatives would scold me for being so bad and mean to my mother.
 There was no help.
 I was not heard.

 It got really bad when I was a teenager.
 She tried harder and harder to control my life, but at the same time knew nothing about me.
 I’d start talking back and telling her how bad her actions were which angered her more.
 She’d fly into rages threatening and trying to kill me.
 She backed me against a wall trying to strangle me more than once.
 Even though she was older, she was twice my weight.
 I was small, frail, skinny and scared while she was tall, heavy and enraged.
 A couple times I got away and called 911, but when the police arrived, she cried, told them how bad I was, and portrayed me as a delinquent.
 The police wouldn’t hear me.
 It was frustrating.
-I worked at my part-time job most of the time I wasn’t at school, I had a few close friends, and I read books all the time.
-Any other parent would have been proud of me and loved me.
-I didn’t get into trouble.
-But, my mother was at war with me and I was her enemy to destroy.
+I worked for a part-time job most of the time, I had a few close friends, and I read books all the time.
+One of my friends suggested that I get an online job by looking for good cable and internet bundles so that I could keep myself busy at home working or watching movies on TV.
+But I knew it was also not the best option for me.
+Any other parent would have been proud and in love with me.
+I stayed out of trouble.
+But my mother was at war with me, and I was her target.